 Newcomers and the Workplace: Video series

 These videos were created to support newcomers seeking work in Canada.
 They were developed to respond to language, essential skills and intercultural gaps for employment seekers.
+These videos support the Workforce Participation workbooks.

 Workplace Resources for English Language Learners: An Annotated Guide